juanmiguelrl/breast-cancer-subtyping/README.md

 remove_green_pen : bool to indicate if remove the green pen marks in the slides or not
 only_one_tissue : bool to indicate if leave only the biggest tissue connected component or leave all

+### Clasify options in json (--c):
+(This option stores in a new dataframe the images paths with a "target" column with the classification to be used)
+Compulsory:
+input: Path to the dataframe with the data to use in the classification
+imgdir: Path to the folder containing the images to clasify
+classification: Column name of the input dataframe which will be used to clasify
+output_file: Path where the resulting dataframe will be stored

 ## Program options:
 --j : followed by the json file path with the program configuration (needed for the different options of the program to work correctly)